-Monitoring Artix applications on multiple hosts
+Monitoring an Artix application on multiple hosts

-The same principles apply when monitoring your servers on multiple hosts.
+The same principles apply when monitoring your server on multiple hosts.
 Each host has one servers.conf file.
 In the following example, assume that you want to run the prdserver on an endpoint host called dublin:

 - Create the servers.conf and server_commands.txt files for the servers that you want to monitor on the dublin host.
 You can write these files manually or use Artix Designer (see "Setting up your Artix Environment" on page 10 for details). - Run the configure_provider task selecting the dublin endpoint.
-Enter the location of the servers.conf file on the dublin host, shown in Figure 11. - 3.
-Restart the Monitoring Engine on dublin as described in "Configuring the Resource Model for your Endpoint" on page 28.
+Enter the location of the servers.conf file on the dublin host, shown in Figure 10. - Restart the Tivoli Monitoring Engine on dublin as described in "Configuring the Resource Model for your Endpoint" on page 28.

-🖉 configure_provider

-Configure Task Arguments

-Configure configure_provider from IONAServerTaskLibrary

-Server Configuration File Location C:/Apps/Orbix61/var/sample-domain/servers.conf
+🥶 configure_provider × Configure Task Arguments Configure configure_provider from IONAServerTaskLibrary Server Configuration File Location C:/Apps/Orbix61/var/sample-domain/servers.conf

 Set & Execute Save Cancel Task Description